cagla-su/Linux-Gaming-Guide/Game Specific Guides/The-Sims-2-Installation-And-Optimization-Guide.md

 # The Sims 2
-- The Sims 2 is abandonware, that's why it is not legally obtainable.
+- The Sims 2 is abandonware, that's why it is **not legally obtainable**.
 So, you should either have the setup file or the DVD to install the game.
 - If you are ready, let's begin!
 ## Get Started
 - First of all, extract the files from your DVD into a folder and open Lutris.